adriangb/xpresso/docs/tutorial/dependencies/nested.md

 # Nested dependencies

 Dependencies can have sub-dependencies, which in turn can have more sub-dependencies, creating a nested structure of dependencies.
-Xpresso supports arbitrarily deep nesting of dependencies and will organize them so that each dependency only gets executed once all of its sub-dependencies have already been executed.
+XPresso supports arbitrarily deep nesting of dependencies and will organize them so that each dependency only gets executed once all of its sub-dependencies have already been executed.

 !!! tip "Tip"
     The technical term for this sort of structure is a [Directed Acyclic Graph] (DAG for short).